 All options must be ordered at the time of purchase.

-Our enclosures comply with the European directives on which they are based, i.e.
+Our CDV Vacuum chambers comply with the European directives on which they are based, i.e.

 These two directives lead to the CE marking of the device.

-These 2 directives have been verified in similar vacuum boxes by the Spanish laboratory: APPLUS located in Barcelona.
+These 2 directives have been verified by the Spanish laboratory: APPLUS located in Barcelona.

 Our CDVs equipped with Orion (PLC version) or Pharmaceutical CDVs comply with USP chapter〈1207.2〉 Container Leakage Testing Technologies – Probabilistic Leakage Testing Technologies: Bubble Emission and Liquid Tracer.